wankhairul11/Python-Project/README.md

-Python Code Snippets
-This document provides summaries for various Python code snippets, demonstrating different programming concepts such as conditionals, loops, functions, and data structures.

-Code Summaries
-1. Check Even or Odd Number
-Description: Determines whether a given integer is even or odd.
-Usage: The script checks the value of number (e.g., 7) and prints whether it's even or odd.
-Output: "The number is odd."

-2. Multiplication Table
-Description: Generates a multiplication table for a user-provided number.
-Usage: Prompts the user for a number and prints the multiplication results from 1 to 12.
-Output: Displays the multiplication results in the format "number x i = result."

-3. Find the Largest Number
-Description: Identifies the largest of three user-input numbers.
-Usage: Takes three numbers as input and prints the largest one.
-Example Input: 12, 25, 7 Output: "The largest number of the series is: 25."

-4. Count Vowels in a String
-Description: Counts the number of vowels in a given string.
-Usage: Prompts the user for a string and prints the count of vowels.
-Example Input: "Hello World" Output: "The number of vowels in 'Hello World' is 3."

-5. Functions and Arguments
-Description: Demonstrates various functions and their arguments.

-greet_user(name): Prints a greeting with the provided name. greet_user(name, greeting="Hello"): Prints a custom greeting. sum_numbers(a, b): Returns the sum of two numbers.
-Example Outputs:

-"Greetings, John!"
-"Hello, Bobo!"
-For inputs 5 and 10: 15
-6. List Operations
-Description: Performs operations on a list of fruits.
-Usage: Adds "elderberry", removes "banana", inserts "blueberry", and sorts the list.
-Output: ['apple', 'blueberry', 'cherry', 'date', 'elderberry']

-7. Loop with Break Statement
-Description: Prints numbers from 1 to 10 and stops when reaching 7.
-Output: Prints numbers 1 2 3 4 5 6 and "Breaking the loop."

-8. Loop with Continue Statement
-Description: Prints numbers from 1 to 10, skipping multiples of 3.
-Output: Prints numbers 1 2 4 5 7 8 10.

-9. Tuples
-Description: Demonstrates tuple operations including creation, unpacking, and immutability.

-Creation: Prints the first and last elements of a tuple.
-Unpacking: Shows the result of unpacking a tuple into variables.
-Immutability: Attempts to modify a tuple and catches the TypeError.
-Example Outputs:

-Tuple elements: apple, date
-Unpacked values: 1 2 [3, 4, 5]
-Error message: "Tuples are immutable, so you can't change their elements."
-10. Sets
-Description: Covers set operations including creation, addition, and set operations (intersection, union, difference).
-Usage: Demonstrates set manipulations and membership checks.
-Example Outputs:

-Intersection: {'red', 'blue', 'yellow'}
-Union: {'red', 'yellow', 'blue', 'green', 'purple'}
-Difference: {'purple', 'green'}
-Membership: False for "green", True for "orange".
-11. Dictionaries
-Description: Shows dictionary operations including creation, updating, and iteration.
-Usage: Manages student grades, updates records, and prints student information.
-Example Outputs:

-Bob's grade: 90
-Updated dictionary: {'Alice': 95, 'Bob': 90, 'Diana': 92, 'Eve': 88}
-Iterated entries:
-"Student: Alice, Grade: 95"
-"Student: Bob, Grade: 90"
-"Student: Diana, Grade: 92"
-"Student: Eve, Grade: 88"
-This document provides a concise overview of Python code snippets illustrating fundamental programming concepts.
+# Python Code Snippets
+A collection of Python scripts showcasing various programming concepts including conditionals, loops, functions, and data structures.
+These snippets demonstrate basic operations and manipulations with different types of data.

+# Program Description: Python Code Snippets

+## Overview
+This document provides summaries of Python code snippets designed to illustrate fundamental programming concepts.
+The scripts cover various operations such as checking numbers, handling loops, and working with data structures like lists, tuples, sets, and dictionaries.
+These examples are ideal for beginners to understand basic Python functionalities.

+## Key Features

+### Basic Operations
+- **Even or Odd Check**: Determines if a given integer is even or odd, providing a clear output based on the input number.
+- **Multiplication Table**: Generates and prints the multiplication table for a user-provided number, demonstrating basic iteration.

+### User Input and Conditions
+- **Largest of Three Numbers**: Takes three numbers as input and prints the largest, showcasing conditional logic.
+- **Count Vowels in a String**: Counts the vowels in a given string and prints the result, illustrating string manipulation and iteration.

+### Functions
+- **Greeting Functions**: Includes functions to print custom greetings with optional arguments, demonstrating function definitions and default parameters.
+- **Sum Function**: A simple function that returns the sum of two numbers, illustrating basic arithmetic operations in functions.

+### Data Structures and Manipulations
+- **List Operations**: Shows how to manipulate lists by adding, removing, and sorting elements, demonstrating list methods and sorting.
+- **Tuple Operations**: Demonstrates tuple creation, unpacking, and immutability, highlighting tuple properties and operations.
+- **Set Operations**: Covers set creation, additions, and various set operations like intersection, union, and difference, along with membership checks.
+- **Dictionary Operations**: Shows how to create, update, and iterate over dictionaries, including adding and removing items and printing key-value pairs.

+### Loops and Control Flow
+- **Loop with Break Statement**: Prints numbers from 1 to 10 and stops when reaching a specific number, illustrating loop control with the `break` statement.
+- **Loop with Continue Statement**: Prints numbers from 1 to 10 while skipping multiples of 3, demonstrating loop control with the `continue` statement.

+## Technical Stack
+- **Programming Language**: Python

+## Usage
+- **Check Even or Odd**: Set the `number` variable and run the script to check if it's even or odd.
+- **Generate Multiplication Table**: Enter a number when prompted to see the multiplication results from 1 to 12.
+- **Find Largest Number**: Input three numbers to find and display the largest.
+- **Count Vowels**: Enter a string to get the count of vowels within it.
+- **Function Examples**: Use the provided functions to see different functionalities like greetings and summing numbers.
+- **Data Structure Manipulations**: Modify and observe operations on lists, tuples, sets, and dictionaries.
+- **Control Flow Examples**: Experiment with loops and control statements to understand their impact.

+These Python code snippets are designed to help learners and developers practice basic programming concepts and operations in Python.